 The Task Manager for Window 8 displays more information in a visual form, with information in a visual form, with colored charts for heat, CPU, memory, disk Network, and also wireless consumption.
 There’s even a breakdown of how each program affects boot time.
 For the informative graphs and charts inclusive I would say window 8.1 is better than others.

 7. Fast USB 3.0 Support

-Window 8.1 support for USB 3 devices, any Windows 8-enabled device can now enjoy faster speeds of up to 5 Gbits on files transfer.
+Window 8.1 support USB 3 devices, any Windows 8-enabled device can now enjoy faster speeds of up to 5 Gbits on files transfer.
 Am happy with this as the faster transfer speed is always a positive thing for me but don’t know about you.

 8. 3D Printing Support

 Microsoft added native support for 3D printing in Windows 8.1, allowing you to send files to a Makerbot Printer straight from the Charms bar.
-It’s not necessary yet but, in the future, the ability to print 3D prototypes could be businesses.
+It’s not necessary yet but, in the future, the ability to print 3D prototypes could be business.